tomba-io/docs/source/includes/v1/_domain-status.md

 # Domain status

-Returns domain status for webmail and disposable.
+Returns domain status if is webmail or disposable.

 It's free and doesn't require authentication.